Our Christian vision

 At our school, equality is a key principle for treating all people the same.
 The Equality Act defines eight ‘Protected Characteristics’ :

-Our mission statement talks about valuing the individuality of all our pupils.
 We are committed to giving all our pupils every opportunity to achieve the highest of standards.
 Within this ethos of achievement, we do not tolerate bullying and harassment of any kind.
 We actively tackle discrimination against those with a disability, racial discrimination, sexual harassment and discrimination and we promote equal opportunities and good relations between and amongst all.
 We aim to ensure that the school promotes the individuality of all our pupils, irrespective of ethnicity, attainment, age, disability, gender or background.
 We are committed to ensuring that positive action is taken where necessary to redress the balance of inequality that may exist.
 We aim to reflect the diversity of our local community and society and ensure that the education we offer fosters positive attitudes to all people.

 Our school admissions policy is equally open to pupils of all groups.